 There are hundreds of other behind-the-scenes roles that don’t involve writing in the production of a film or TV show, but here are a few you may want to consider if you’re entry-level.

-Tape Logger: A tape logger’s job occurs after shooting.
-The tape logger is responsible for organizing the film segments, adding time codes, and making sure all footage is useable.
+A tape logger’s job occurs after shooting.
+The tape logger is responsible for organizing the film segments, adding time codes, and making sure all footage is usable.

 These jobs often require long hours and the ability to think on your feet.
 But the payoff can be rewarding, and you’ll get a birds-eye view of what it takes to create some of your favorite shows to help you later when you’re writing scripts.